tdsfugal/tuneish-graphql/README.md

-# tuneish
+# Tuneish-GraphQL

-Tune-ish is an *almost* musical web site to help developing musicians hone their skills
+Tune-ish is an _almost_ musical web site to help developing musicians hone their skills

-And it's about time there was a readme here
+## Overview

+This monorepo contains all the graphql servers that access data, plus a gateway for the public endpoint.